-In a world of technological and moral turbulence, keeping abreast with the changes is a challenge.
+In a world of technological and moral turbulence, keeping abreast of the changes is a challenge.
 Our vision at Salahaldin International School (SIS) is to guide and support students, not only to cope with these changes but to embrace them.

-Our focus at SIS is our students.
+Our focus at SIS is on our students.
 We endeavor to provide a balanced education that encompasses ‘academic excellence on the one hand and ‘moral and ethical values on the other.
 Thus our students acquire the tools and ethos necessary to soar through this challenging life with the benefit of both wings.